jmercat/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Robotics
+- Machine Learning
-- Artificial Intelligence
+- Autonomous Driving
 - Scientific Computing
-- Neural Networks
-- Autonomous Driving

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Machine Learning
     institution: Paris Saclay
     year: 2021
   - course: MEng in Scientific Computing